 - a).
-Have a working period of at least 2 years since graduation - b) Sent by the institution concerned as a Student of Study Assignment - c) Have a GPA of at least 2.50 a) Admission as a transfer student is carried out by the Chancellor with the change of the Dean.
+Have a working period of at least 2 years since graduation - b) Sent by the institution concerned as a Student of Study Assignment - c) Have a GPA of at least 2.50

 B. Admissions and Academic Activities

 1) Admission